 - Presentation of a certificate or resolution, appropriate for framing;

-- Receive University ID/business card designating as Emeritus faculty;
+- Receive University ID/business card designating as Emeritus faculty, if requested;

 - Ability to request institutional affiliation for proposals to funding agencies;